harleypig/mkplaylist/docs/CODE_QUALITY.md

-# Code Quality Tools
+# Code Quality

 This document describes the code quality tools used in this project, how to install them, and where their configuration files are located.

 ## Purpose